Directions to Stanton House Inn & Downtown Greenwich, CT

 The Capitol Theatre of Port Chester, NY

-Since its grand re-opening, the Capitol Theatre of Port Chester, NY, has attracted top talent and music fans to Port Chester for years.
+Since its grand re-opening, the Capitol Theatre of Port Chester, NY, has attracted top talent and music fans to the village of Port Chester, New York, for years.
 And the Stanton House Inn is only 3 miles away: a 12-minute drive, or a 30-minute trip via train, including the walk to the Greenwich Train Station.

 If traveling by automobile we are easily accessible from Interstate 95 or Route 15 (Merritt Parkway).